GGZ8/PTF/README.md

-# PTS - PSEUDONYMS TRACKING FRAMEWORK (VTC Fall 2023)
+# PTF - PSEUDONYMS TRACKING FRAMEWORK (VTC Fall 2023)

 This is the official GitHub repository for the paper "Are VANETs pseudonyms effective?
 An experimental evaluation of pseudonym tracking in adversarial scenario", presented at VTC Fall 2023.
-The repository contains our code implementation and instructions on how to run the PTS framework.
+The repository contains our code implementation and instructions on how to run the PTF framework.

 To perform our simulation we use the VM offered by [VEINS](https://veins.car2x.org/) extending it by installing [F2MD](https://github.com/josephkamel/F2MD) framework.
 We simulate the attacker antennas using the RSU dislocated over the [MASA](https://www.automotivesmartarea.it/) scenario.